Prapthi564/Dashboard-in-a-day/Lab 6 - Share Power BI App in your organization.md

 >**Note**: The input box supports, at most, 100 separate users or groups.
 See [Share with more than 100 users](https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-share-dashboards#share-with-more-than-100-separate-users) in this article for ways to share with more people.

-## Power BI – Manage Permissions to a Dashboard
+## Task 4: Power BI – Manage Permissions to a Dashboard

 1. To manage permission to the dashboard, select the **More options menu (...)** in the upper right of the **Share dashboard** dialog, and then select **Manage permissions**.